How do I go into Quick Assistadministrator mode?

 Step 4.
 Open Windows PowerShell and run gpupdate /force to update your computer to the latest group policy settings.

-If you are using Quick Assist to provide others with remote support and can’t run programs as an administrator on their computers, we provide you with two methods to help you go into Microsoft Quick Assist administrator mode.
-But pay attention, disabling these two policies would also be a big security risk.
+Suppose you are using Quick Assist to provide others with remote support and can’t run programs as an administrator on their computers.
+In that case, we provide you with two methods to help you go into Microsoft Quick Assist administrator mode.
+But pay attention; disabling these two policies would also be a big security risk.
 So please do it after careful consideration.

 AnyViewer: Run programs on the remote computer as an administrator

-If you would like a secure way to run programs on the remote computer as an administrator, you can use the free remote desktop software AnyViewer.
+If you would like a secure way to run programs on the remote computer as an administrator, you can use the free remote desktop software, AnyViewer.
+It enables you to offer instant remote support or access unattended computers.
 Once you’ve successfully connected to another computer with AnyViewer, you can run any program as an administrator on that computer without any restriction, just like you’re actually using it.
 Let’s see how to do this.

 If you are trying to provide remote support to someone with Quick Assist and need to run a program as an administrator, you’ll find unable to do this as the whole screen goes black.
 According to this, here in this post, we provide you with two methods to go into Quick Assist administrator mode.
 Besides, you can also use AnyViewer to remote into another computer and run any program as an administrator on it.